 Saucer-like maroon flowers with light purple centres, continue to bloom freely over a very long flowering period.

-• Clematis Boulevard Olympia
+• Clematis Boulevard Pompeii

 • Clematis Boulevard Poseidon